pavanadithyachaganti/ragLM.ai/README.md

   Anthropic via the official SDK, Groq (OpenAI-compatible) and Gemini via REST.
 - `lib/catalog.ts` holds the model list — ids drift, so edit them there.

-## Deploy on Render

-1. New **Web Service** from the repo.
-2. Build: `npm install && npm run build`.
-Start: `npm start`.
-3. Add the provider env vars you want live.

-Not a static site (it has server API routes) — deploy as a Node web service.